sajiya21/polynomial_assignment/README.md

 # Shortify

-A URL shortener takes some long, unwieldy link and turns it into a shorter link, one that's easy to share.
+A URL shortener takes Youtube long, unwieldy link and turns it into a shorter link, one that's easy to share.

 - For example:
   - Input: https://youtu.be/Li0Abz-KT78